shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-setup.md

 ![](../../../.gitbook/assets/pathway-home.gif)

-{% hint style="info" %}
+{% hint style="warning" %}
-You can change the port of the Next.js development server, if needed: `yarn dev --port 1234`.
+Did you know you can change the port?
+By default Next.js uses port 3000, but if you have another service already running on that port, use the `--port` flag, like `yarn dev --port 1122`.
 {% endhint %}

 ---------------------------

-# You're in the drivers seat!
+# Next

 You can now move ahead to the next step by clicking on the "Next" button below on the right.
+There are also links to the instructions for each step on the UI.